Vyral/base-template/_posts/2018-10-23-why-crm-services-will-revolutionize-your-business.md

 A good system will give you:

 1. A clear overview of your customers
 2. The ability to see everything in one place
 3. A customizable dashboard
 4. Previous history with customers
 5. Order status

-6. Outstanding customer services issues
+6. Outstanding customer service issues

 Other CRMs can be quite expensive, though they often offer many additional features.
 These are primarily meant for those who are managing large teams.